pfheatwole/thesis/scratch/writing_guidelines.rst

 * Helping the reader

 Many of the points are not novel, but very well clarified and formalized.
-This formalization is helpful for converting an ad-hoc process into a systematic process.
+This formalization is helpful for converting an ad hoc process into a systematic process.
 It is invaluable to have a concrete recognition of what works, what isn't working, and how to approach the revision process.